KodoPengin/PenginUI-Steam-Skin/README.md

 - Some library changes ( e.g. stopped animations, removed broadcasting), removed backgrounds and some graphics
 - Added additional Menu items to the header
 - Complete profile overhaul with transparency and fixed background
+- Additional Script to delete Unity Spyware from Steam game folders

 # Installation & readme
 - Copy the whole content into your Steam folder